sormiston/SquirrelTales/README.md

 ## Change Log
- NEW BRANCH "DirtyAvenue" - building a "off-page" horizontal scroller version of project featuring large, full size map Also to include clickable hectares to search stories by hectare
+ NEW BRANCH "DirtyAvenue" - building a "off-page" horizontal scroller version of project featuring large, full size map Also to include clickable hectares to search stories by hectare -- SUCCESS - Thurs Jul 16 6:51PM

+ Future to roll out most venerable custom squirrel cursor

  COMPATABILITY ISSUES -
  - Google Chrome 83 & Firefox for Android DO NOT SUPPORT .replaceAll() -- RESOLVED
  - Fetch button must "sleep" while rendering text to prevent user overload
+ - Mobile adaption of DirtyAvenue branch

  ## Optimizations
  - REFACTOR JS querySelectors w/ HTML for cleaner syntactic selection - esp. map-view should be an ID
+ - Hit the API only ONCE, on page load
  - Re-assign dv #map-view as a class to free up CSS specificity for style override - DONE
  - DRY generation of grid items in renderMap switch statements - DONE